 - What states require self-driving car accident reporting, e.g. California.
 This is an issue because researchers have a full record of car accidents involving autonomous cars and an incomplete record of accidents involving human-driven cars, which could lead to inaccurate findings.
 The report stated that it was akin to comparing apples and oranges.

-To try to manage this disparity, the VTTI researchers attempted to improve the natural crash data by investigating crashes reported to police, crash rates for varied roadway types, and added to that possible scenarios in which drivers would not report crashes.
+To try to manage this disparity, the VTTI researchers attempted to improve the natural crash data by investigating crashes reported to police, crash rates for varied roadway types, and added to those possible scenarios in which drivers would not report crashes.
 Researchers considered factors such as the magnitude of damage, likelihood that distraction or impairment might have played a role, property damage amounts, and likelihood of bodily injuries or fatalities.

 The researchers caution that even though the report found that self-driving cars were involved in fewer accidents, they cannot decisively make that claim without more data.